+If you submit more than one application in your own right, the latest accepted application form will progress.
 If you are applying in your own right you can also apply as a sponsoring applicant.
 A separate form is required for each type of application.
 The same type of application form can be used for either type of application, you just need to nominate in what capacity you are applying.